 In conclusion, our review of the submitted response has addressed most of the concerns with the 2022 monitoring report.
 We recommend going forward, a comprehensive discussion of the results that reviews and summarizes supplementary studies (e.g., hydrogeological report) in supporting its conclusions.
-Either through hydrogeological data each year.
+Either through review of draft data, or submission of an addendum following the receipt of the hydrogeological data each year.